 You need to know when a web page changes.
-Maybe it is a competitor's pricing page, a regulatory document, a product listing, or a documentation site your application depends on.
+Maybe it is a competitor's pricing page, a regulatory document, a product listing page, or a documentation site your application depends on.
 The question is whether you build the monitoring infrastructure yourself or use an API that handles it for you.

 This guide covers everything a developer needs to know about website change monitoring APIs: how they work, how to integrate them, and how to build automated workflows on top of change detection.